Bassiouni/Logic-Design/src/assignment.md

 ### RAM

+- Primary storage
+- temporarily stores data
+- Consists of locations or cells, each one has a unique address

 ### ROM

+- Permanent storage
+- Part of memory
+- Programmed at manufacturing time
+- Its content can't be changed by users

 ## What is the purpose of system software?

+It acts as a translation layer between the applications and the hardware (aka the kernel) and enables the applications to interact with the hardware and utilize it

 ## What is the difference between data, information and knowledge?

+We process data to get information, from the information we get knowledge